SamButterfield/Sam_Portfolio/projects/ukbiobank/README.md

 [Extract Population](https://github.com/SamButterfield/DissertationCodeDump/blob/master/actScore/1_population_extraction.py) - The population was a subset of people who exist in multiple datasets.
 I also did some necessary cleaning as the datasets I was working with were raw.

-[Extract Chapter](https://github.com/SamButterfield/DissertationCodeDump/blob/master/actScore/2_extract_chapters.py) - To assign the Activity Impact Scores I had to reduce the number of unique codes the label, I did this by exploiting the READ code systems which is used to describe health events.
-I migrated all versions of the read code to a version 2 which has a hierarchical relationship represented within the code itself, this means I could then truncate codes that were too detailed for this purpose (I.E a 5-byte code would differentiate which leg and bone are broken, a 4-byte code would define which leg is broken and a 3-byte code would just define broken leg).
-This reduced the number of different unique events from 30K+ to 215.
-I also extracted the events for when participants wore a high-resolution accelerometer, which is different for everyone in the population.
+[Extract Chapter](https://github.com/SamButterfield/DissertationCodeDump/blob/master/actScore/2_extract_chapters.py) - To assign the Activity Impact Scores I had to reduce the number of unique codes to label, I did this by exploiting the READ code systems which is used to describe health events.
+I migrated all versions of the read code to a single version which has a hierarchical relationship represented within the code itself, this means I could then truncate codes that were too detailed  (I.E a 5-byte code would differentiate which leg and bone are broken, a 4-byte code would define which leg is broken and a 3-byte code would just define broken leg).
+This reduced the number of different unique codes from 30K+ to 215.
+In this step I also extracted the events for when participants wore a high-resolution accelerometer, which is different for everyone in the population.

-[Assign Activity Impact Scores](https://github.com/SamButterfield/DissertationCodeDump/blob/master/actScore/3_activity_impact_score.py) - this pulls everything together and produces a unique list of individuals with a score.
+[Assign Activity Impact Scores](https://github.com/SamButterfield/DissertationCodeDump/blob/master/actScore/3_activity_impact_score.py) - This pulls everything together and produces a unique list of individuals with there Activity Impact Score.

+This was used as a population inclusion/exclusion criteria for a research paper looking at predicting type-2-diabetes with accelerometry data.

 ### [Return to the main portfolio page](/portfolio/)